Combatting Rater Bias in Performance Reviews

 Companies Move to Eliminate Performance Reviews

 Trends to eliminate performance reviews became popular at companies like Adobe, Accenture, and GE several years back.
 They surmised that removing them altogether would solve the problems created by issues such as the idiosyncratic rater effect.
-But is eliminating performance ratings really the best option?
+But is eliminating performance ratings the best option?

-In a recent study by Gartner, companies that had removed ratings altogether were actually seeing a decline in overall worker performance by 10% and a decline in engagement by 6%.
+In a study by Gartner, companies that had removed ratings altogether were actually seeing a decline in overall worker performance by 10% and a decline in engagement by 6%.
 The study revealed managers struggled to give clear feedback without a defined performance management process.

-When done correctly, the review process can minimize bias which will lead to more accurate data, increased confidence in how organizations reward their employees and will boost overall employee engagement.
+When done correctly, the review process can minimize bias which will lead to more accurate data, increased confidence in how organizations reward their employees, and will boost overall employee engagement.

 However, if organizations are not going to commit to doing performance reviews beyond the evaluation portion, it may be better for them to not do reviews at all.

+For an organization to have an effective performance review process they must ensure they are evaluating fairly and giving the right type of feedback along the way.
 Another big win outside of reducing bias is that a good performance management process will foster authentic conversations that bubble up employee feedback – feedback that’s critical for organizational success.

 Satisfied employees met a baseline productivity level of 100% compared to unsatisfied employees at only 77%.
-Engaged employees saw productivity levels of 144% and inspired employees saw productivity levels of 225%.1
+Engaged employees saw productivity levels of 144% and inspired employees saw productivity levels of 225%.

-So employees need feedback and ratings, but ratings are often flawed and biased.
+Ratings are often flawed and biased.
 How do we fix this?

-Using Performance Management Tools
+1. Use Performance Management Tools

 Having a formal check-in process where these conversations are documented is extremely helpful, especially when it comes to the annual performance review.
 Check-ins help remove bias in the performance appraisal because the manager now has documented, frequent conversations they can reference when evaluating an employee.

+Think about entering into the performance review with twelve or more concise, but relevant documented conversations initiated by the employee being evaluated.
+Not only will your time spent on performance reviews dramatically decrease, but also your insight into the employee’s actual performance will increase.
 This becomes even more helpful when managing more than one direct report.
 When you start managing multiple people, having conversations with each of them without a guided (and documented) approach, the likelihood of remembering details decreases dramatically.
-And thus one more way rater bias sneaks in.
-In the absence of information, we fill in the blanks with the stories in our heads.
-The way WE remember it.
+Thus, one more way rater bias sneaks in.
+In the absence of information, we fill in the blanks with the stories in our heads the way WE remember it.

-The Performance-Values Matrix
+What Is The Performance-Values Matrix?

 Additionally, one role of a leader is to raise up other leaders.
 How often do we promote individuals to management without providing initial or ongoing people skills training?
 An enormous opportunity cost exists when managers of managers do not coach and prep their direct reports before evaluation time.

-Through the use of data filters, Performance Culture allows for leaders to “inspect what they expect” of their managers.
+Through the use of data filters, WorkDove allows leaders to “inspect what they expect” of their managers.
 By filtering for how my direct report is evaluating his or her team, I can quickly spot anomalies or concerns and dig into those further versus sifting through every. single. review.
 I can also compare how various managers are rating their teams compared with one another, or department comparisons.
 Do we have a problem with applying consistent rating methodology?
 I can quickly ascertain this and provide coaching and training with the Performance-Values Matrix.

 360 Degree Feedback